lujiefsi/CrashTuner/analysis.md

 ## Result

-the analysis result exists in ./output.
+The analysis result exists in ./output.

 Results are stored in the files  whose name start wtih taeget system name and suffix name is ".txt".

-Taking the yarn for example
+Take the yarn for example

 1. "./output/yarn_meta-info.txt" stores the meta-info.